TheOrcusss/TheOrcusss/README.md

 ## 🔭 My Work & Projects

-Here are some of my pinned or featured projects:
+Here are some of my projects:

 | Project | Description | Tech Stack |
 |--------|-------------|------------|